5 Symptoms of a Bad Starter Motor (And Replacement Cost)

 1) Clean the Connectors

 The battery and starter motor are connected through a series of special connector wires.
-If there is corrosion on the connectors or any other type of dirt or grime, it will limit the strength of the electric current that gets sent to the starter relay.
+If there is corrosion or any other type of dirt or grime on the connectors, it will limit the strength of the electric current that gets sent to the starter relay.

-This will make it nearly impossible for the motor to generate enough power to fully crank the engine.
-Furthermore, it will ruin the integrity of the motor and cause it to become excessively worn out.
-So, you’ll always want to keep the connectors clean.
+This could make it impossible for the motor to generate enough power to fully crank the engine.
+It could also ruin the integrity of the motor, causing it to become excessively worn out.

 2) Tighten the Mounting Bolts

 The starter motor is held in place with mounting bolts.
-If these mounting bolts ever become too loose, then the drive of the starter and the flywheel won’t be able to engage each other.
-One symptom of this happening is a grinding sound whenever you try to start the engine.
+If these mounting bolts become too loose, then the drive of the starter and the flywheel won’t be able to engage properly with each other.
+One symptom of this is a grinding sound whenever you try to start the engine.

 4) Clean the Terminals